The US has a plan to breed millions of flies and drop them from planes. Here’s why

 A pricey battle

-At the COPEG facility, about 100 million sterilized flies are produced and dispersed aerially in affected regions each week.
+At the Panama–United States Commission for the Eradication and Prevention of Screwworm Infestation in Livestock (COPEG) facility, about 100 million sterilized flies are produced and dispersed aerially in affected regions each week.

 Currently, the dispersal efforts have been focused in the southern regions of Mexico and throughout Central America, where cases of infestation have been reported, according to COPEG’s website.